noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 ## Exploring DocumentDB ##

+### TestCLI ###

+We have implemented the main processing and storage code as a command-line/console application - both because I (Mike Lanzetta) am a terrible designer, and because this allows you to concentrate on the processing code without having to worry about event loops, forms, or any other UX related distractions.
+Feel free to add your own UX later - and as mentioned we accept Pull Requests :)

+Once you've set your Cognitive Services API keys, your Azure Blob Storage Connection String, and your DocumentDB Endpoint URI and Key in your _TestCLI's_ `settings.json`, you can run the _TestCLI_.
+See below's _"Loading Image Using TestCLI"_ if you'd like to run it first - for now it will just connect to Blob Storage and Document DB, and print out the actions it _should be_ taking for each file you give it to process.
+It's your job to implement those actions, which we walk you through below.

 ### Implementing DocumentDBHelper ###

 With `ImageProcessing.sln` from the `Starting` directory open, look in the `ImageStorageLibrary` project for the `DocumentDBHelper.cs` class.
 Take a look for `NotImplementedException` and you'll notice quite a few in the file.
 These are _suggested_ operations - feel free to implement different ones instead if they suit your needs.
 Many of the implementations can be found in the [Getting Started guide](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-get-started).

-Once you've implemented the operations in the helper, got to `TestCLI`'s `Util.cs` and notice that the `ImageMetadata` class has some gaps.
+Once you've implemented the operations in the helper, go to `TestCLI`'s `Util.cs` and notice that the `ImageMetadata` class has some gaps.
 We need to turn the `ImageInsights` we retrieve from Cognitive Services into appropriate Metadata to be stored into DocumentDB.

-Finally, look in `Program.cs` and notice in `ProcessDirectoryAsync` there's a `NotImplementedException` after we store the image into Blob Storage, but before we store its metadata.
-We should fix that as well.
+Finally, look in `Program.cs` and notice in `ProcessDirectoryAsync` there's a few `TODO` comments.
+First, we need to check if the image and metadata have already been uploaded - we can use `DocumentDBHelper` to find the document by ID - you should have implemented that above, to return `null` if the document doesn't exist.
+Next, if we've set `forceUpdate` or the image hasn't been processed before, we'll call the Cognitive Services using `ImageProcessor` from the `ImageProcessingLibrary` and retrieve the `ImageInsights`, which we add to our current `ImageMetadata`.

+Once that's complete, we can store our image - first the actual image into Blob Storage using our `BlobStorageHelper` instance, and then the `ImageMetadata` into Document DB using our `DocumentDBHelper` instance.
+If the document already existed (based on our previous check), we should update the existing document.
+Otherwise, we should be creating a new one.

 ### Loading Images Using TestCLI ###

-Once you've set your Cognitive Services API keys, your Azure Blob Storage Connection String, and your DocumentDB Endpoint URI and Key in your _TestCLI's_ `settings.json`, and fixed all of the missing pieces above, you're ready to go.
+Now that you've fixed all of the missing pieces above, you're ready to go.
 Build _TestCLI_, and run it:

     > .\bin\Debug\TestCLI.exe